jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ● `Maintain`: that's a typical role for a project manager who need to manage the repository, without sensitive or destructive actions<br>
 ● `Admin`: for people who have full access to the project, including sensitive and destructive actions<br>

-Each of us created our own branch.
+Each of us created a personal branch.
 Then we worked on the same file and tried to merge our branches to the master.
 So there we had our first merge conflict ⬇️.<br>
 ![Merge conflict](mergeconflict.jpg "<b>Merge Conflict |</b> Screenshot")
 In this situation you should talk to each other and find a solution, which is fine for all involved developers.
 This task gave me an idea of how to work with Git in a collaboration space.
 Git is a very useful tool and we will certainly need it a lot in the future.<br>
 </p><br>